vust

 • Clarity-first constraint: "a stranger understands it in 5 seconds" in the prompt

-• Per-action sparks with visible pricing — test angles, not budgets
+• Per-action Balance with visible pricing — test angles, not budgets

 Worked example: write landing page headlines with ai